Applications available now on NPRDPinc.org

 Eligibility nationwide, including Puerto Rico

-“We are excited to launch the 2021 NPRDP Scholarship Program, as we continue supporting the students in our community in their pursuit of higher education,” said Louis Maldonado, NPRDP Board Chair.
-“Last year, we received applicants from students representing 16 states and Puerto Rico, and we are working to further broaden participation in 2021.”
+“Since 2014, we have awarded over $1.2 million through the NPRDP scholarship program, and we are proud and excited to continue supporting students in our community in their pursuit of higher education,” said Louis Maldonado, NPRDP Board Chair.
+“Recent winners have represented over 20 states and Puerto Rico, and we expect to broaden participation even

 To be eligible, applicants must meet the following criteria:

-For more information about other NPRDP programs, the public can visit www.nprdpinc.org.
+For more information about other NPRDP programs and updates on the upcoming annual parade on Sunday, June 12, 2022, the public can visit www.nprdpinc.org.
 Facebook: @nationalpuertoricandayparade.
 Twitter and Instagram: @PRParadeNYC.